Introduction to Transformers: an NLP Perspective: Efficient Models

 In the attention step, we treat each chunk as a sequence and perform self-attention on it as usual.
 In other words, the representation at position $i$ is computed by using only the context in the chunk that $i$ belongs to.
-In this sense, this model can be thought of as some sort of local attention model.
-Figure \ref{fig:sparse-attention-map} (c) shows an illustration of this model.
-There remains the issue of how to segment the sequence.
+In this sense, this model can be thought of as a variant of local attention.
+Figure~\ref{fig:sparse-attention-map} (c) shows an illustration of this model.
+A remaining issue is how to segment the sequence.
 There are several ways to do this.
-For example, as discussed in Section \ref{sec:transformer-multi-scale-models}, we can do segmentation from a linguistic perspective, and segment the sequence into linguistically motivated units.
+For example, as discussed in Section~\ref{sec:transformer-multi-scale-models}, we can do segmentation from a linguistic perspective, and segment the sequence into linguistically motivated units.
 In practical systems, it is sometimes more convenient to segment the sequence into chunks that are of equal length.
 Thus, the sparsity of the model is controlled by the size of these chunks, for example, the use of smaller chunks would lead to a more sparse attention model.

 \item \textbf{Strided Attention}.
 Since the chunked attention approach enforces a hard segmentation on the input sequence, it may lose the ability to learn representations from inputs in different chunks.
-An alternative way to achieve chunk-wise attention is to allow overlap between chunks \citep{child-etal:2019generating,Beltagy-etal:2020Longformer,ainslie-etal:2020etc}.
+An alternative way to achieve chunk-wise attention is to allow overlap between chunks~\citep{child-etal:2019generating,Beltagy-etal:2020Longformer,ainslie-etal:2020etc}.
 This approach is analogous to the family of approaches that are commonly used to apply a local model to 1D or 2D data to generate outputs of the same shape.
 Like CNNs, we use a context window to represent the field of input of the attention model.
-The context window slides along the sequence, each time moving forward a step of size $stride$.
-As a special case, if $stride$ equals the size of the context window, this model is the same as the chunked attention model mentioned above.
-If $stride$ chooses a value smaller than the size of the context window, the attention model will become denser.
-Figure \ref{fig:sparse-attention-map} (d) shows the case of $strdie=1$ where the chunk overlapping is maximized.
+The context window slides along the sequence, each time moving forward a step of size $\mathrm{stride}$.
+As a special case, if $\mathrm{stride}$ equals the size of the context window, this model reduces to the chunked attention model mentioned above.
+If $\mathrm{stride}$ is smaller than the size of the context window, the attention model will become denser.
+Figure~\ref{fig:sparse-attention-map} (d) shows the case of $\mathrm{stride}=1$ where the chunk overlapping is maximized.
 A way to achieve relatively sparser attention is to use a \textbf{dilated context window}.
-Figure \ref{fig:sparse-attention-map} (e) shows an example of the dilated strided attention model, where the context window is discontinuous, with gaps of size 1.
+Figure~\ref{fig:sparse-attention-map} (e) shows an example of the dilated strided attention model, where the context window is discontinuous, with gaps of size 1.